 Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
 Pension Fund (LGPS) Actuarial gains/losses The estimates of actuarial movements in the pension fund liabilities are undertaken by a qualified actuary.
-The actuary uses estimates based on their professional knowledge within accepted parameters used by the sector and as reviewed by the Council.
+The actuary uses estimates based on their professional know ledge w ithin accepted parameters used by the sector and as review ed by the Council.
 The Council reviews the factors used by the actuary to determine that they are within the standard sector parameters and are reasonable.
 A qualified actuary from Barnett Waddingham LLP, actuary to the West Midlands Pension Fund, is used to provide the information.
 The underlying assumptions are based on the actuary's judgement within the standard sector parameters.
 Given the length of the liabilities a small change to one of the parameters could have a significant impact on the level of liabilities reported.
 The professional actuary is used to ensure that the estimate has been based on an appropriate basis.
+Asset valuations have been based on the best estimates available to the pension fund at the time of producing the report.
+Additional disclosures will be set out in the accounts on the potential uncertainties at the year end.
 No

 Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
 Overhead allocation A review of recharges has been undertaken in 2019/20 with a view to streamline existing processes and eliminate unnecessary recharging within the General Fund.
 In the next phase of the improvement process it is proposed to centralise 4 key areas, namely Procurement, IT, Legal and Property Services.
-The estimates are produced from a download of the draft budget and as such reflect the controls and assumptions within BCC's financial planning process at that point.
-The process for recharging and reallocation have been strengthened with training given to finance teams.
+The estimates are produced from a dow nload of the draft budget and as such reflect the controls and assumptions w ithin BCC's financial planning process at that point.
+The process for recharging and reallocation have been strengthened w ith training given to finance teams.
 CIPFA/CCAB qualified accountant.
 The basis of allocation across the Council will be net nil in total.
-However, the next phase of the project will include a review of the bases of allocation.
-The accounting method has not yet changed as current budgets are based on existing allocations but any mismatches between sender and receiver have been identified and cleared.
+How ever, the next phase of the project will include a review of the bases of allocation.
+The accounting method has not yet changed as current budgets are based on existing allocations but any mismatches betw een sender and receiver have been identified and cleared.

-© 2019 Grant Thornton UK LLP | Birmingham City Council
+© 2020 Grant Thornton UK LLP | Birmingham City Council